Protect Your Future Today

 Specific Transaction Needs

-If you only need someone to handle a particular task, such as selling property or managing a bank account, a limited Power of Attorney provides clear, targeted authority without broader control.
+If you only need someone to handle a particular task, such as selling property or managing a bank account, a limited Power of Attorney provides clear, targeted authority.
+This approach restricts your agent’s actions to specific transactions you define.
+It maintains your control over your affairs while delegating authority only where necessary.

 Short-Term Situations